kvark/vange-rs/docs/_posts/2019-12-17-collision-model.md

 First force that is always present is gravity.
 It's applied at point `(0, 0, z_offset_of_mass_center)`, which comes from the model parameters.

 Interestingly, collisions also affect forces, or more specifically - the spring force.
 It corresponds to some in-game machinery of a car that puts pressure in all directions and can be activated for a jump.
-Spring force is applied at `collision_point` with `collision_vector`.
+Spring force is applied [as the force equation](#force-equation) at `collision_point` with `collision_vector`.

-Note: this part that may need to take the time delta into account in order to have smooth physics simulation with variable frame rate.

-Finally, local effects like vortexes may also contribute to the forces.
+Finally, local effects like vortexes or artifact abilities may also contribute to the forces.

 Before the forces can translate into the velocity change, we need to make sure they are converted into the local space.
 The application is done as follows:
 ```rust